DouglasRoyds/vimrc/doc/pyclewn.md

     set solib-search-path ~/workspace/build/staging/x86/
     break main

-GDB will refuse to load this, unless you OK it in your ~/.gdbinit.
+gdb will refuse to load this, unless you OK it in your ~/.gdbinit.
 You can either OK the specific file, or a directory (and its subdirectories) containing the trusted .gdbinit file(s).

     set auto-load safe-path /home/douglas/workspace/project

-Now we launch GDB with our target executable.
-It doesn't load any shared libraries until we have run it.
+Now we launch gdb with our target executable.
+It doesn't load any shared libraries until we run it.

     $ gdb ./test_thing
     (gdb) r